Flange Welding – the Process and Equipment

 Welding Neck flange

-The taper on this type of flange offers a smooth transition/relocation of stress from flange thickness to pipe or fitting wall thickness and is beneficial under conditions of repeated bending, caused by line expansion or other variable forces.
+The taper on this type of flange offers a smooth transition/relocation of stress from flange thickness to pipe or fitting wall thickness.
+It is beneficial under conditions of repeated bending, caused by line expansion or other variable forces.

 This flange type will be welded to a pipe or fitting with a single full penetration, V weld (Butt-weld).